ElektraInitiative/PermaplanT/doc/decisions/map_undo_redo_implementation.md

 2. Konva suggestion on how to implement undo-redo functionality
     -   https://konvajs.org/docs/react/Undo-Redo.html
     -   https://konvajs.org/docs/data_and_serialization/Best_Practices.html#page-title
-3. Example JSON of the state
+3. Example JSON of the state in the frontend store

     ```JSON
     {